UKCloud/documentation/articles/managed-services/man-monitoring-sco.md

 - Gain a reliable and trusted view of the health of your entire IT infrastructure

-- Monitor any device from anywhere, via the internet or various community networks UKCloud supports
+- Monitor any device from anywhere, via the internet or the various community networks UKCloud supports

 - Concentrate on creating and managing applications and increasing business value rather than managing virtual infrastructure

 - Reduce the number of ‘false-positive’ alerts and associated out of hours call-outs.
-Utilise UKCloud’s 24x7x365 Network Operations Centre to be the initial responder to events, only escalating those which genuinely need further investigation
+Utilise UKCloud’s 24x7x365 Network Operations Centre to be the initial responder to events, only escalating those that genuinely need further investigation

 - Increase the uptime of your IT estate through faster identification, triage and alert escalations